khalilAmustafa/Vision-Career/README.md

 5. **Specialty recommendations**
 6. **User chooses one and opens the tree**

-Phase 0 is meant to feel intelligent but still deterministic: Gemini interprets and ranks, while the app validates, maps, stores, and navigates. fileciteturn4file3L42-L98 fileciteturn4file3L99-L135
+Phase 0 is meant to feel intelligent but still deterministic: Gemini interprets and ranks, while the app validates, maps, stores, and navigates.

 ---

 ### 2. Phase 1 — foundation

 Once a specialty is selected, the app loads the **college foundation subjects** required before deeper specialization work.
-These subjects are ordered according to prerequisite relationships so the user learns in the right sequence. fileciteturn4file2L10-L18 fileciteturn4file2L47-L76
+These subjects are ordered according to prerequisite relationships so the user learns in the right sequence.

+Each subject node can include learning resources, gained skills, prerequisites, quiz requirements, completion state, and unlock rules.

 ---

 ### 3. Phase 2 — specialization

 After the foundation layer, the user continues through **specialization-specific subjects**.
-These are still represented as nodes in the same prerequisite-controlled structure, so the user progresses through a guided skill tree rather than a flat list. fileciteturn4file1L12-L31 fileciteturn4file2L47-L76
+These are still represented as nodes in the same prerequisite-controlled structure, so the user progresses through a guided skill tree rather than a flat list.

+Completion is not only visual.
+A node may require a generated quiz before it can be marked as completed and before the next nodes can unlock.

 ---